MechanicalRock/mechanicalrock.github.io/_posts/2020-05-05-serverless-express-sls-client.md

 That's all well and good, but how can we practically use that in a client?
 In an earlier installment we pre-generated a client that uses a node library, Axios, to send the request.
 Adding a header that doesn't depend on the content, like a JWT, is fairly easy.
 How can we do it in this scenario, without having to write signature calculation code every time we want to send a request?

-The answer is pretty easy - most good HTTP client libraries will provide some way to intercept requests before they sent off, and responses before they are received.
+The answer is pretty easy - most good HTTP client libraries will provide some way to intercept requests before they are sent off, and responses before they are received.
 Axios providers 'intercepters' which can transform the request before it is sent to the server.
 Michael Hart has written a [library](https://github.com/mhart/aws4) to perform the hard work of constructing the signature, so all we have to do is create an interceptor to do the work.

 What follows is an excerpt.